Stratus nebulosus

 Stratus nebulosus is a species of low-level stratus cloud.

-It is one of only two species that is associated with stratus clouds, other being fractus.
+It is one of two species of stratus clouds, the other being fractus.

 Translated from Latin meaning nebulous, their cloud abbreviations can be respectively written as ‘St neb’.
 For a cloud to be classified as nebulosus, there has to be zero sign of detail in the cloud.

 Low-level fog is an example of stratus nebulosus.

 Its usual appearance is a sheet of gray sitting above the ground.
 Very dense fog can be classified as stratus nebulosus opacus, which translates to a stratus cloud that has no detail and is dark enough to block out sunlight.
 Stratus nebulosus clouds are commonly paired with cloud varieties opacus (opaque) and translucidus (see-through) and can produce precipitation (praecipitatio) on occasion.

 The nebulosus cloud species is common, and more commonly found in stratus cloud formations relative to cirrostratus clouds.